Kentucky shores make for idyllic family lake vacations

 DAY 1 of your Family Fun Adventure

 Your “waterland wonderland” family fun adventure must start aboard a rented houseboat, pontoon, motorboat, jet skis or any other recreational water vehicle.
-Since the opportunities are amazing and bountiful – we highly recommend that you start your travel search on page 76 of the Kentucky 2013 Official Visitor’s Guide “Western Waterlands Marinas” http://guides.milespartnership.com/kyg/13/ so that you can select your water recreational vehicle that best meets the needs of your family.
+Since the opportunities are amazing and bountiful – we highly recommend that you start your travel search on page 76 of the Kentucky 2013 Official Visitor’s Guide “Western Waterlands Marinas” http://guides.milespartnership.com/kyg/13/ so that you can select your water recreational vehicle that best meets the needs of your family for cruising the Kentucky shores.

-After a fun filled morning and early afternoon on the Lake, you may be ready to get your legs back on the ground at the Kentucky Shores Family Fun Center in Gilbertsville.
+After experiencing one of the region’s finest family lake vacations, you may be ready to get your legs back on the ground at the Kentucky Shores Family Fun Center in Gilbertsville.
 This facility offers many attractions including: Go-Karts, Mini-Golf, Arcade, Batting Cages, Water Wars, Krazy Kars, Carriage Rides, Bumper Boats and more.
 Kentucky Shores Family Fun Center also offers 8 zip lines, 2 sky bridges in which you fly at speeds of 20-30 mph.
 They have three lines that measure 550 to 600 feet long .This is one family-friendly destination where every member of your family can find something they would like to do.
 For dates/times of operation, admission and questions regarding age appropriateness, visit their website http://kyshoresfun.com/beta/ or call (270) 362-4774.
 We strongly recommend that you visit their website for specific weight, attire and release form information for the Zip lines.

 Estimated driving time between Kentucky Shores Family Fun Center and Kentucky Dam Village State Resort Park is 10 minutes.